qwaneu/qwaneu.github.io/_drafts/test-data-builders.md

 We have 6 lines for setting up the object under test.
 Most of the values should be valid, but their specific value is not relevant.
-This obfuscates the value that is relevant for the test, namely the `'31'` for `participants`.
+This obfuscates the value that is relevant for the test, namely the '31'.

 Another issue with this approach is that we have more tests involving `NewSession`, each with a similar setup.
 If we need to extend